The Catchment Data Explorer is designed to help you explore and download information about the water environment used in River Basin Management Plans

 For each water body, there is a detailed water body page.

-Figure 21 - Default view of water body classification table
+Figure 22 - default view of the classification table

-Click the arrows to at the left hand side of each row to expand the table and view more of the classification hierarchy, down to element level:
+Click the arrows to the left of each row in the classifications table to expand the table and view more detailed data.

-Figure 22 - Expanded rows in the water body classification table
+Figure 23 - expanded view of the classification table

-On the water body pages the linked protected areas table shows the different types of protected area that are associated with water bodies.
-The list of protected areas table provides more detail.
-Clicking on any underlined entries in the PA name and the more information columns link to other sources of information on the protected area in question, for example opening Natural England's Designated Sites viewer.
+On the water body pages the protected areas table shows the protected areas that are associated with water bodies.
+Clicking on any underlined entries in the PA Name and the More Information columns link to other sources of information on the protected area in question, for example opening Natural England's Designated Sites viewer.

 The links between protected areas and water bodies are downloadable as .csvs from the water body pages and the River Basin District, Management Catchment and Operational Catchment pages.